saikumar970/digital-logic-design-iiith/SRIP/README.md

 ### Overview

-More circuits/tools have been added to the simulation, and premade circuit data is created to load the counters with the click of a button.
+More circuits/tools have been added to the simulation, and premade circuit data is created to load the register with the click of a button.

 ### Files